 👉 Your Turn⤵

-Use full join function to join joined_data with survey dataset with the following variables:
+Use the full_join() function to join joined_data with survey, identifying the following variables:

 student_id